-At this point it’s probably worth mentioning, in no particular order, the albums that on another day with a fair wind behind could have made it into the Top 20; FRENCH BOUTIK – Front Pop, C DUNCAN – The Midnight Sun, LEONARD COHEN – You Want It Darker, MADNESS – Can’t Touch Us Now, LAMBCHOP – Flotus, ED HARCOURT – Furnaces, THE CORAL – The Distance Between Us, THE HOSTS – Moon, DEXY’S – Let The Record Show, WHITE DENIM – Stiff, STEVE MASON – Meet The Humans, ABC – The Lexicon Of Love II, ELI PAPERBOY REED – My Way Home, RICHARD ASHCROFT – These People, SUEDE – Night Thoughts, THE SENIOR SERVICE – The Girl In The Glass Case.
+At this point it’s probably worth mentioning, in no particular order, the albums that on another day and with a fair wind behind them could have made this year’s Top 20; FRENCH BOUTIK – Front Pop; C DUNCAN – The Midnight Sun; LEONARD COHEN – You Want It Darker; MADNESS – Can’t Touch Us Now; LAMBCHOP – Flotus; ED HARCOURT – Furnaces; THE CORAL – The Distance Between Us; THE HOSTS – Moon; DEXY’S – Let The Record Show; WHITE DENIM – Stiff; STEVE MASON – Meet The Humans; ABC – The Lexicon Of Love II; ELI PAPERBOY REED – My Way Home; RICHARD ASHCROFT – These People; SUEDE – Night Thoughts; THE SENIOR SERVICE – The Girl In The Glass Case.

 10: KUTIMAN – 6AM (Siyal Music)

 According to press articles, Kutiman (Israeli multi-instrumentalist/ producer Ophir Kutiel) is a “psychedelic funk architect” and although not my words, it’s an epithet that fits like a glove.
 On some tracks we get spaghetti-western guitars, on others, subtle Middle Eastern influences.
 In places, it’s jazzy, funky and cool, in others, psych-rock elements appear.
 Put it all together though and you have a superb genre-mashing listen!